Lionkjgame1219/ModerationOVALOGICIEL/C2ServerAPI/README.md

 **This section is only of interest if you plan to work with the source files directly.
 If you plan to use the compiled version from the [releases page](https://github.com/Lionkjgame1219/ModerationOVALOGICIEL/releases), you can skip this part.**

-Make sure to have all of the required Python libraries.
-Here is the list of all of pip commands, ready to paste (pip will automatically download any library that is missing) :
+Make sure to have all of the required Python libraries for the GUI (no OCR needed):
 ```
-pip install a2s
-pip install discord.py
-pip install Pillow
 pip install PyQt5
 pip install pyperclip
-pip install pytesseract
 pip install pywin32
-pip install requests
-pip install windows-curses
+pip install discord.py
 ```

 If you wish to make your script a compiled executable later :
 ```
 pip install pyinstaller
 ```

-You will also need to manually install [Tesseract-OCR](https://github.com/tesseract-ocr/tesseract/releases), and then add it in your system "**PATH**" variable environment.

 Normally, everything should be working from there.